Blaisorblade/pdbp.github.io/index.md

   - in the composition `` `(y||x)>-->y` >--> `y>-->z` ``, the matching `y`'s reflect the type `Y` involved,
   - In the composition `` `(y||x)>-->x` >--> `x>-->z` ``, the matching `x`'s reflect the type `X` involved.

-### **Pointfree programming challenge**

-One challenge that comes with pointfree programming is getting the *necessary* arguments out of *all* available arguments.
-One way to deal with this challenge is to keep programs, and therefore, the arguments that come with them, relatively small.

-After all, small program components can be combined to obtain larger, composite programs by plugging them into program templates.

-[*Erik Meijer*](https://en.wikipedia.org/wiki/Erik_Meijer_(computer_scientist)) refers to this programming paradigm in a somewhat funny way as *good programmers write baby-code*.

-Erik Meijer is so famous that he does not need an introduction.
-I was very lucky to be able to do research with him, on monads and related stuff, at the Univeristy of Utrecht back in the ninetees.

 ### **`factorial` revisited**